koonergurjot/Gurjots-Games/docs/game-doctor.md

 The command generates `health/report.json` and `health/report.md` summaries.
 Use `--strict` (enabled in the npm script) to fail the run when new issues are introduced.

+## CI reporting

+Pull requests automatically surface Game Doctor results in a dedicated comment on the thread.
+The workflow parses `health/report.json` and renders a status table for every game, updating the same comment on reruns to avoid notification spam.
+A download link to the `game-doctor-report` workflow artifact (containing the JSON and Markdown outputs) is also included for deeper inspection.

+Failing entries are summarized in a collapsible section that lists the top five issues per game (including relevant context values) so reviewers can quickly spot what needs attention.
+The comment footer also records when the report was generated, making it easier to correlate results with subsequent pushes.
+The workflow also mirrors this information into the job summary panel of the Actions run for folks who prefer to stay within the CI UI.

 ## Schema validation

 Before any other check runs, Game Doctor validates `games.json` against [`tools/schemas/games.schema.json`](../tools/schemas/games.schema.json).